gotaproblem/pistorm-atari/README.md

 * 2 - power via USB
 If you are developing, which requires numerous power cycles, then this is the option for you.
 You will need to make sure USB power (5v) does not reach the PiStorm.
 The Pi GPIO header supplies 5v power on pins 2 and 4.
 These two pins need to be cut.
 As the Pi physically can not connect directly to the PiStorm, a header extension is needed - this is where you cut the pins - **do not cut the pins on the Raspberry Pi header.**
+**NOTE**
+DO NOT APPLY POWER FROM MULTIPLE SOURCES

-* Header extension needed such as
+If using a Pi4, a Header extension is needed, such as

 https://www.amazon.co.uk/gp/product/B08C581XHV/ref=ppx_yo_dt_b_asin_title_o03_s00?ie=UTF8&th=1